 The symposium “Microbe-assisted crop production – opportunities, challenges and needs” (miCROPe 2019) addresses basic and applied aspects of applying beneficial microorganisms in crop production.
 Scientific sessions will address mechanistic understanding of holobiont interactions, functional understanding of microbiomes, plant understanding, microbial control of pests, pathogens and weeds, microbial application to improve nutrition and abiotic stress as well as disruptive approaches in microbiome applications.
 Our aim is to promote innovation as well as implementation of new technologies and to enable discussions between academia and industry.

 The symposium will be held in the newly renovated Apothekertrakt and Orangerie of the famous Schönbrunn castle, easy to reach from the Vienna city center and with one of the most beautiful Christmas markets close by.
 We invite you to present exciting results, engage in discussions with experts from academia and industry and enjoy the Christmas atmosphere of Vienna.

 Looking forward to meeting you in Vienna at the miCROPe 2019!

 on behalf of the Organizing Committee

-Successful microbial products
+Successful microbial applications

-Plant understanding and improvement of beneficial interactions with microbes
+Plant understanding of interactions with beneficial microbes

-Visit the Website of the previous Micrope2015 Symposium.
+Visit the Website of the Micrope2015 Symposium.